Intercisa/Java/README.md

 # Java
-Some of my project and just codes in general
+Some of my projects and codes in general